wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 3.0.2 =
+= 3.0.3 =
-New User Interface, new dashboard, and efficiency improvements.
+External goals are also tracked with form submissions plus some minor improvements.